 Auditing a course or enrolling in a 0-unit course without concurrent registration into either a unit-earning course or Continuous Registration or Doctoral Study does not maintain student status.

 Students are responsible for the financial implications that result from any changes or delays to changes in student status.
 Always consult the Financial Aid Office regarding any impacts on financial aid eligibility.

 Students who have completed their course requirements and are working on other degree requirements that do not require enrollment in courses must nevertheless maintain their student status for continued advising services, use of library privileges, and for financial aid purposes.
 This requirement applies whether or not the student is physically on campus for the applicable semester.

-During the registration period, students must enroll in Continuous Registration or Doctoral Study as appropriate.
+During the registration period (Fall and Spring semesters), students must enroll in Continuous Registration or Doctoral Study as appropriate.